Dick's Sporting Goods: Partnerships and sponsorships

 The company signed a 20-year naming rights agreement for Dick's Sporting Goods Park, a soccer-specific stadium for the Colorado Rapids team in Commerce City, Colorado, in 2006.
 Dick's has sponsored the Pittsburgh Penguins and the team's home arena, PPG Paints Arena (formerly Consol Energy Center).
 Sporting events sponsored by Dick's have included the Dick's Sporting Goods Open and the Pittsburgh Marathon.
 Dick's began sponsoring ESPN's college football kickoff week in 2009.

-In 2015, the company sponsored Olympic and Paralympic athletes and hopefuls, and became the "official sporting goods retailer" for Team USA for the 2016 Summer Olympics and Paralympics.
+In 2015, the company sponsored Olympic and Paralympic athletes and hopefuls and became the "official sporting goods retailer" for Team USA for the 2016 Summer Olympics and Paralympics.
 Dick's and Team USA established the Ambassador Program and Contender's Program in partnership with the United States Olympic Committee, employing Olympians and prospective Olympic athletes.
-Dick's employed approximately 200 Team USA athletes competing in 35 different Olympic and Paralympic sports, as of March–July 2016.
+Dick's employed approximately 200 Team USA athletes competing in 35 different Olympic and Paralympic sports as of March–July 2016.
 The athletes worked in 89 stores in 32 states.

 Dick's partnered with Carrie Underwood in 2015 to launch Calia, a fitness lifestyle line.
 In 2017, Dick's entered a multiyear partnership with the United States Youth Soccer Association to provide team management technology and sponsor the US Youth Soccer National Championships.

-Since September of 2021, Dick’s has been in a multi-year agreement to be the official retail partner of the WNBA.
+Since September 2021, Dick's has been in a multiyear agreement to be the official retail partner of the WNBA.

+In 2021, Dick's collaborated with Nike and DeVonta Smith.
+In 2023, the company worked with the Boston Athletic Association, making Dick's the official sponsor of all of the association's events, including the 2023 Boston Marathon and associated events.
+They also became the official sporting-goods retailer of the NCAA.
+That same year, Dick's subsidiary GameChanger signed a deal with Major League Baseball to promote youth sports.

 Dick's Sporting Goods Foundation

 In 2014, the Dick's Sporting Goods Foundation committed up to $2 million annually to fund youth sports via its Sports Matter program.
-More than 145 million USD has been pledged for youth sports initiatives, benefiting hundreds of thousands of athletes, as of December 2020.
-The organization also launched an awareness campaign with Jon Gruden and Michael B. Jordan serving as spokespeople, and worked with director Judd Ehrlich to release We Could Be King, a documentary film about two Philadelphia high school football teams forced to merge due to lack of funding.
-Following Hurricane Harvey and Hurricane Irma (2017), the foundation donated $2 million to youth sports facilities and program in affected areas, including $120,000 for Houston's reVision soccer team, composed of immigrants from Africa.
-Dick's later featured the team in a documentary-style advertisement called reVision FC: A Holiday Assist.

-In 2019, the Dick's Sporting Goods Foundation launched a campaign to improve access to sports for one million children by 2024.
+The Sports Matter program was initiated in 2014 to provide grants, equipment, and sponsorships to underserved youth sports programs.
+Since its inception, Sports Matter has pledged more than $100 million.

+In 2023, Dick's Sporting Goods launched the 'Sports Change Lives' campaign to encourage participation in sports.
+The campaign partnered with Nike, Inc., to feature athletes such as Mike Trout, A'ja Wilson, and Carmelo Anthony.
+Participating athletes each nominate a youth sports organization to receive a $75,000 grant.
+As of 2023, Dick's Sporting Goods and its foundation has pledged $170 million USD for youth sports initiatives.